Police arrest protesters who remained at US-Canada bridge

-WINDSOR, Ontario (AP) — Police moved in to clear and arrest the remaining protesters near a key U.S.-Canadian border bridge early Sunday, trying to end a demonstration against COVID-19 restrictions that has hurt the economy of both nations even as they held back from a crackdown on a larger protest in the capital, Ottawa.
+WINDSOR, Ontario (AP) — Police moved in to clear and arrest the remaining protesters near a key U.S.-Canadian border bridge early Sunday, trying to end one of the main demonstrations that have broken out across Canada and the world against COVID-19 vaccine mandates and other restrictions.

-Local and national police formed a joint command center in Ottawa, where protests have paralyzed downtown, infuriated residents who are fed up with police inaction and turned up pressure on Prime Minister Justin Trudeau.

-The protests have reverberated across the country and beyond, similar convoys in France, New Zealand and the Netherlands.
-The U.S. Department of Homeland Security warned that truck convoys may be in the works in the United States.

 Only two pickup trucks and less than a dozen protesters blocked the road to the bridge before police moved in.
 Afterward, police barricades remained and it was not immediately clear when the bridge might be opened.